pDuaik/Asteroids3D-DOTS/README.md

-# tsb_unity_test_persis_duaik
+# Asteroids3D
-TSB Test
+Using DOTS to create an Asteroids game in 3D.
+The purpose of the project is to dive deep into DOTS,
+and find best practices for a Data-Oriented project.
+I am also doing my best to avoid libraries, relying, in most cases,
+on mathematical responses to complex problems.

 ## Game Controls
-AWSD -> Move
+- AWSD -> Move
-SPACE -> Fire
+- SPACE -> Fire
-LEFT SHIFT -> Acceleration
+- LEFT SHIFT -> Acceleration
-White Balls Area -> Shooting Power UP

-## Github
-Main Branch -> Game running and working.
-Secondary Branch -> Code Review and Clean-Up.
-Game not necessarily working.
+- LEFT CTRL -> Brakes **(horrible workaround that I will delete soon)**

 ## Asteroids 3D
 The main objective is to bring the classic Asteroids game to a 3D perspective.